basler/pylon-ros-camera/README.md

   The exposure search can be limited with an upper bound.
 This is to prevent very high exposure times and resulting timeouts.
 A typical value for this upper bound is ~2000000us.

 - **gige/mtu_size**
   The MTU size.
 Only used for GigE cameras.
 To prevent lost frames configure the camera has to be configured with the MTU size the network card supports.
-A value greater 3000 should be good (1500 for RaspberryPI)
+A value greater 3000 should be good (1500 for single-board computer)

 - **gige/inter_pkg_delay**
-  The inter-package delay in ticks.
+  The inter-packet delay in ticks.
 Only used for GigE cameras.
-To prevent lost frames it should be greater 0.
-For most of GigE-Cameras, a value of 1000 is reasonable.
-For GigE-Cameras used on a RaspberryPI this value should be set to 11772.
+To prevent lost frames it should be greater than 0.
+For most of GigE cameras, a value of 1000 is reasonable.
+For GigE cameras used on single-board computer, this value should be set to 11772.

 - **auto_flash**
-  Flag that indicates if the camera has a flash connected which should be on on exposure.
+  Flag that indicates if the camera has a flash connected, which should be on exposure.
 Only supported for GigE cameras.
 Default: false.

 - **auto_flash_line_2**
-  Flag that indicates if the camera has a flash connected on line 2 which should be on on exposure.
+  Flag that indicates if the camera has a flash connected on line 2, which should be on exposure.
 Only supported for GigE cameras.
 Default: true.

 - **auto_flash_line_3**
-  Flag that indicates if the camera has a flash connected on line 3 which should be on on exposure.
+  Flag that indicates if the camera has a flash connected on line 3, which should be on exposure.
 Only supported for GigE cameras.
 Default: true.

 **ROS2 pylon node specific parameter**